kjx63/Github-Finder-v2-level3/README.md

   - Move App level state to context-level state (30)
   - Create reducer (change the state) and actions

     - SEARCH_USERS
     - SET_LOADING

+  - Move Users state to context (31) to render Users from Search